How to Have a Sober New Year’s Eve

 There are plenty of places to go on a sober vacation during winter.
 Maybe you and your friends could organize a ski trip during the New Year.
 Perhaps you want to escape the winter weather by heading south.
 There are also several countries that don’t celebrate the Gregorian calendar New Year, and hence can make great destinations to avoid the New Year’s celebrations.

 Keep it Small for a Sober New Year’s Eve

 One of the best strategies would be to keep whatever sober gatherings you have small.
 When in early recovery, you’ll want to surround yourself with caring and understanding individuals.
 Friends and close family members that are supporting you during your recovery may be willing to help you through New Year’s Eve.

 There are dozens of sober activities you can do with close friends.
 For example, maybe instead of watching the ball drop you want to host a movie night, filled with junk food and soda.
 Or perhaps you’d rather spend time with your friends hiking or doing a team activity like an escape room.
 Cooking is always another good way to spend time with close friends.
 Organizing a bake-off or preparing a grandiose dinner can be a great way to spend the evening.

 You’re Not Alone

-Which strategy you opt for to have a sober New Year’s Eve, it’s important to know that you’re not alone.
-There are millions around the globe who struggling with alcohol addiction and spend New Year’s Eve sober.
+Whichever strategy you opt for to have a sober New Year’s Eve, it’s important to know that you’re not alone.
+There are millions around the globe who are struggling with alcohol addiction and spend New Year’s Eve sober.
 While sobriety takes resolve, there’s nothing about it that means one cannot have a good time.
 By following the guide above, you can have a safe, healthy, sober, and fun New Year’s Eve celebration.